 Setting the Y balance on allows you to specify that, even if the hue is the same, only portions of a particular luminance will be replaced by the background.

-For an overview of the Y balance, see "Y balance" (page 209).
+For an overview of the Y balance, see "Y balance" (page 208).

-In the Chroma Adjust menu, set [Y Balance] on.
+- 1 In the Chroma Adjust menu, set [Y Balance] on. - 2 Adjust the following parameters.